jpbarrette/beer-brewing/recipes/american stout/brewlog.md

 ## Recipe Changes

+  - Right now I’m estimating mash efficiency at 65%, even though last brew I’ve done had 75% efficiency.
+This means that the current recipe undershoot the ABV, but then if I have a higher ABV, I’ll probably endup with the actual desired, but if I get 65% efficiency, I can either boil longer or accept a lower ABV.
   - I didn’t have Carafa II as mentionned in the recipe (I only had Carafa Special II, which isn’t the same thing), but since I had chocolate rye, I decided to go with this.
 It’s said to lend more a